-(c) creating at least one window in the integrated circuit design that encloses a change to the The Accused Products are made, produced, or processed from a circuit design that is created by creating at least one window in the integrated circuit design that encloses a change to the integrated circuit design introduced by the engineering change order wherein the window is bounded by coordinates that define an area that is less than an entire area of the integrated circuit design. encloses a change to the integrated circuit design introduced by the engineering change order wherein the window is bounded by coordinates that define an area that is less than an entire area of the integrated circuit design; 2.
-Initialize parallel editing by using the start_parallel_edit command.
+The Accused Products are made, produced, or processed from a circuit design that is created by creating at least one window in the integrated circuit design that encloses a change to the integrated circuit design introduced by the engineering change order wherein the window is bounded by coordinates that define an area that is less than an entire area of the integrated circuit design.

+2. Initialize parallel editing by using the start_parallel_edit command.
 The start_parallel_edit command is used to define the area where you need to perform DRC fixing or ECO operations.
 The command draws a yellow square on the main window to indicate the edit area and saves the physical data, net attributes, via cell names, and Non-Default Rules (NDRs) to multiple binary files.
 Use the -region {x1 y1 x2 y2} parameter to specify the coordinates of the edit area.
 Specify the -area_restricted parameter to write out only the different objects inside or touching the specified edit area.
 This is a strict interpretation of the region, and ignores the changes made outside of the region.
 The other engineers should also initialize start_parallel_edit in their sessions separately to specify their own operating areas.
 Area overlap is not recommended because it might cause ECO conflicts.

-Area 1 Area 2 Area 3 In the above step, ECO changes were made in Area1 in the parallel editing mode.
+In the above step, ECO changes were made in Area1 in the parallel editing mode.
 Similarly, ECO changes are made in Area2 and Area3, and then end_parallel_edit is used to write the modified physical and logical information in these areas to the 2.eco and 3.eco files, respectively.
 See Innovus User Guide product version 20.10, March 2020, pages 1584 and 1590-91.

-xample, Micron creates a circuit design for the Micron 2200 MTFDHBA256TCK-1AS1AABYY B NVMe PCIe3.0x4 TLC M.2 22x80mm SSD, which was made, produced, or processed from that it design that is created by a using a parallel edit command that draws a square to enclose the edit for the ECO.
+For example, Ampere creates a circuit design for the AC7-M128-30 Altra Max., which was made, produced, or processed from that circuit design that is created by a using a parallel edit command that draws a square to enclose the edit area for the ECO.
 The edit area is less than an entire area of the integrated circuit design.
-Accused Products are made, produced, or processed from a circuit design that is created by mining an incremental routing of the integrated circuit design only for each net in the integrated it design that is enclosed by the window. ake DRC fixes on ECO changes in your assigned area in the design.
-Multiple engineers an work simultaneously on different areas in the design in the parallel edit mode. following example shows the report information generated by start_parallel_edit. start_parallel_edit -region 0.0 0.0 500.4 431.6 g net attribute and regular wire/via information g physical pin information g pouting blockage information g special wire/via informat
+See Ex.
+C at ¶¶ 44-47. (d) performing an incremental routing of the integrated circuit design only for each net in the integrated circuit design that is enclosed by the window; The Accused Products are made, produced, or processed from a circuit design that is created by performing an incremental routing of the integrated circuit design only for each net in the integrated circuit design that is enclosed by the window.
+3. Make DRC fixes on ECO changes in your assigned area in the design.
+Multiple engineers can work simultaneously on different areas in the design in the parallel edit mode.
+The following example shows the report information generated by start_parallel_edit.